Minigrants for Undergraduate Research & Creative Activities

 • Student stipends or salary payments

-• Reimbursements of activities that occurred prior to the project award period.
+• Reimbursements for activities that occurred prior to the project award period.

 • Proposals should be typed using 12pt font, Times New Roman, 1” margins, double space is preferred (1 1/2" may be considered), no more than 3 pages (including citations).
 The proposal must be submitted by 5pm on the application deadline.
 Late or incomplete applications will not be considered.